joachifm/cl-webkit/README.md

 where both are provided.
 That is, `*_{new,get,set}` methods are excluded in favour of `make-instance` and slot accessors wherever possible.

 For documentation on how to use the WebKit2 API, please refer to the C API documentation.

+Backwards compatibility (with older WebKit2 API versions) is not a priority.
-Generally, the binding will not maintain backwards compatibility with older versions of WebKit2, preferring instead to closely follow the newest version readily available on mainstream distributions.
+The binding targets the latest version of Webkit2Gtk+ available on mainstream distributions.

 ## Status
 [![Build Status](https://travis-ci.org/joachifm/cl-webkit.svg?branch=master)](https://travis-ci.org/joachifm/cl-webkit)